 Learn as much as you can about the money.

-But the thing is, it isn’t something you can learn overnight, it’s a lifetime process.
+But the thing is, it isn’t something you can learn overnight.
+It’s a lifetime process.

-Read blogs and listen to the podcasts discussing mutual funds, stock market, investing, budgeting, income statements, cash flow, taxes, and the list goes on…
+Read blogs and listen to the podcasts discussing mutual funds, the stock market, investing, budgeting, income statements, cash flow, taxes, and the list goes on…

 Here are a few blogs that’ll help you enrich your knowledge of financing:

-3. Never let your fear guide you
+3. Never let your fear guide your Finances.

 Their fear guides them.